On August 7th we lost Ron Pittaway the creator of the Winter Finch Forecast. We are all the better for his dedication and enthusiasm. Thank you, Ron.

 - Crossbills of North America: Species and Red Crossbill Call Types. https://ebird.org/news/crossbills-of-north-america-species-and-red-crossbill-call-types/

-- A Crossbill’s Guide to Conifers of the Eastern Forest: A How-to for Finding Crossbills – FINCH RESEARCH NETWORK (finchnetwork.org)
+- A Crossbill’s Guide to Conifers of the Eastern Forest: https://finchnetwork.org/a-crossbills-guide-to-conifers-of-the-northeastern-forest

 - Finch Research Network with finch species information https://finchnetwork.org/